 We notice that the bokashi plant is still visibly a bit larger.
 And it seems to have more buds on it.

 We already know that bokashi composting is great for our gardens and we know that many growers have been adding bokashi to their soils to increase plant health and yield.
 But this is very exciting to see the results before our own eyes.

 We recognize that it was not an exact test, strictly speaking, because we had only one plant to work with.
 But this one plant was randomly selected, and to us did appear to look perfectly the same as the other 17 clones did when we began the test.
 So far, the findings are all qualitative… the bokashi plant looks bigger and stronger than the others and appears to have more buds.
 We are very excited to see the final results and compare the yields from the 18 plants.

-Obviously, we will publish the final results when available.
-Sign up to our newsletter (link on the right) to be notified of the final results.
-Our grower is already convinced that bokashi bran is beneficial to his marihuana plants.
+The final results are posted here.
+Even at the time when this post was written, our grower was already convinced that bokashi bran is beneficial to his marihuana plants.
 He will be adding it to all of his plants in the future!